The Salzillo Museum, Museo Salzillo, Murcia

 This museum is well structured and logical, with excellent information boards in dual languages.

-The museum follows a logical course, exploring the works of the sculptor and the topic of the baroque Semana Santa.
+The museum follows a logical course, exploring the works of the sculptor, the development of Baroque architecture and artworks in Murcia and the róle played by his masterpieces during Semana Santa.

-This era was about show, and worshippers were left in no doubt as to the glory of God by the acres of gold leaf employed, triumphant alterpieces soaring to the heavens, luxurious decoration and saints leaving none in doubt as to their holiness and misery, suffering in the name of their lord.
+This era was visual and bold, worshippers imbued with the glory of God by acres of gold leaf employed in triumphant alterpieces soaring to the heavens, luxurious decoration, effusive embellishing and pious saints, all in glorious colour and luxurious detail.

 Churches and Cofradias competed to honour their God in the most splendid manner possible, and Salzillo was the superstar of the sculptural world, his pieces the prize possessions of those who so proudly bore them through the streets as a symbol of the wealth and prestige of their Cofradia.